Greyshaws/ClipShield/README.md

   <img src="https://github.com/user-attachments/assets/414357bb-eb83-4fbb-8b33-e66539d5f4ac" alt="ClipShield Demo" />
 </p>

 **ClipShield** is a lightweight, offline tool that protects crypto users from **address poisoning attacks** — a growing scam tactic where attackers trick users into copying fake wallet addresses that look nearly identical to legitimate ones.
-ClipShield monitors your clipboard in real-time and alerts you when you copy an address that is similar to an address you have copied previously, giving you an extra layer of safety for every transaction.
+ClipShield monitors your clipboard in real-time and alerts you when a newly copied address closely resembles one you've copied before, giving you an extra layer of safety for every transaction.

 ---